BlooRabbit/IOS-Godot-Gamecenter/README.md

 # Godot GameKit

 This plugin provides an API to use the GameKit framework in Godot Engine.
+It is experimental and incomplete.
+But it is working in an actual published game project with several 10K users.

 ## Installation for Godot 4.5